Inedo/inedo-docs/Content/proget/api/security/users/create.md

 ## HTTP Response Specification

 A successful (`200`) response body will contain a [SecurityUser](/docs/proget/api/security#securityuser-object) object.
-For example, to creating a new user account with the user name `"John Smith"`, the request would return this:
+For example, to creating a new User account with the user name `"John Smith"`, the request would return this:

 ```json
 POST /api/security/users/add